Bunga-Azaadi/vichaar-repo/content/01 Raajniti Vidya/Law & Order/Non-Aggression Principle.md

 ---

-...the “non-aggression principle” (NAP).
-This is the idea that everyone is free to live however they want to, as long as it does not impede the right for others to do the same.
+“...the ‘non-aggression principle’ (NAP).
+This is the idea that everyone is free to live however they want to, as long as it does not impede the right for others to do the same.”

 ---